 - Developing the standard position on when/how to pursue infringements;

 - Developing standard terms for settlement agreements.

-MUSA Trademark can help you in defining your global strategy, because in today’s world, filing for one country isn’t enough.
+MUSA Trademark can help you define your global trademark strategy, because in today’s world, filing in just one country isn’t enough.
 Contact MUSA today to know more about protecting your assets.